mark-monteiro/dnd-character/_spells/thunderwave.md

 ---
 name: "Thunderwave"
 classes: ["Druid"]
-type: "Evocation"
+school: "Evocation"
 ritual: false
 level: 1
-time: "1 Action"
+castingTime: "1 Action"
 range: "Self (15 ft. cube)"
 components: "V,S"
 duration: "1 Minutes"
+concentration: false
 ---
 A wave of thunderous force sweeps out from you.
 Each creature in a 15-foot cube originating from you must make a Constitution saving throw.
 On a failed save, a creature takes 2d8 thunder damage and is pushed 10 feet away from you.